 2. Re-evaluate Your Values

 Seek advice and perspective from trustworthy peers or mentors who share your values.
 Make sure your behaviors constantly reflect the person you wish to be by putting your self-respect first and using the experience as a chance for personal development.
-You get the ability to respond to personal attacks with authenticity and integrity through this process of reevaluating your ideals.
+You can respond to personal attacks with authenticity and integrity through this process of reevaluating your ideals.

 3. Reframe the conversation